GR woman arrested for drunken riding on Lake Cadillac

 The two operators of the watercraft were ashore when troopers arrived.
 Police said the two individuals knew each other and one admitted to consuming alcohol.
 She was found to be over the limit for watercraft operation, according to police.
 No one, however, was injured as a result of the crash.

 The 56-year-old woman was taken to the Wexford County Jail for boating under the influence and is currently awaiting arraignment.
-The name of the woman is being withheld pending her arraignment in Wexford County's 84th District Court.
+The name of the woman is being withheld pending her arraignment in Wexford County's 84th District Court, which was not scheduled to occur on Friday, according to the court.

 Commented